CatalogueOfLife/coldp/README.md

 #### namePhrase
 An optional, unrestricted, lose phrase appended to the name just for this taxon.
-E.g. the phrase "sensu latu" may be added to the name to describe this taxon more precisely.
+E.g. the phrase "sensu lato" may be added to the name to describe this taxon more precisely.

 #### accordingToID
 A reference ID to the publication that established the taxonomic concept used by this taxon.